Parton CLI is in early alpha

 Parton supports:

-• project-local config
+• project-local config (parton.toml in the project root)

 • global fallback config